The study itself does not create a new risk to properties; it is qualifying an existing flood risk.

 The analysis considered the change in property values over a four-year period spanning the introduction of the SBO.
 For the properties analysed, the average site value increase for properties located within the SBO was 88 per cent, which is only marginally below the 89 per cent increase in site values for properties located outside of the SBO.

-Once we have designated within our internal information systems that properties are subject to flooding, Licensed Building Surveyors will need to obtain report and consent from Council before they can issue a permit for buildings or works on affected properties.
+The flood mapping study was adopted by Council at the Council Meeting on 11 June 2019.
+Licensed Building Surveyors must now obtain report and consent from Council before they can issue a permit for buildings or works on affected properties.

 - where buildings and works should be located away from overland flow paths and

 - where and to what extent, living areas need to be raised above flood levels.